hlandau/acme.t/doc/SCHEMA.md

   - The first command line argument shall be the string "live-updated".

-  - The second command line argument shall be the name of the symlink in the "live" directory which has changed its target, i.e. the hostname the preferred certificate of which has changed.

 The following environment variable MUST be set for the purposes of the invocation:

   - "ACME\_STATE\_DIR" shall be set to the absolute path of the State Directory.

+Each object invoked MUST have passed to stdin a list of the names of the symlinks in the "live" directory which have changed target, i.e. the hostnames for which the preferred certificate has changed.
+The hostnames are separated by newlines, and the final hostname also ends with a newline.

 SRV-ID
 ------